Io (mythology)

-Io (/ˈaɪ.oʊ/; Ἰώ [iːɔ̌ː]) was, in Greek mythology, one of the mortal lovers of Zeus.
+In Greek mythology, Io (/ˈaɪ.oʊ/; Ἰώ [iːɔ̌ː]) was one of the mortal lovers of Zeus.
 An Argive princess, she was an ancestor of many kings and heroes, such as Perseus, Cadmus, Heracles, Minos, Lynceus, Cepheus, and Danaus.
 The astronomer Simon Marius named a moon of Jupiter after Io in 1614.

 Because her brother was Phoroneus, Io is also known as Phoronis (an adjective form of Phoroneus: "Phoronean").
-She was sometimes compared to the egyptian goddess Isis, whereas her Egyptian husband Telegonus was "Osiris".
+She was sometimes compared to the Egyptian goddess Isis, whereas her Egyptian husband Telegonus was Osiris.

 Family

 In most versions of the legend, Io was the daughter of Inachus, though various other purported genealogies are also known.
-If her father was Inachus, then her mother would presumably have been Inachus' wife (and sister), the Oceanid nymph Melia, daughter of Oceanus, although this is nowhere stated.
-The 2nd century AD geographer Pausanias also suggests that she is the daughter of Inachus and retells the story of Zeus falling in love with Io, the legendary wrath of Hera, and the metamorphosis by which Io becomes a beautiful white heifer.
-At another instant several generations later, Pausanias recounts another Io, descendant of Phoroneus, daughter of Iasus, who himself was the son of Argus and Ismene, the daughter of Asopus, or of Triopas and Sosis; Io's mother in the latter case was Leucane.
+If her father was Inachus, then her mother would presumably have been Inachus' wife (and sister), the Oceanid nymph Melia, daughter of Oceanus.

+She had the patronymic Inachis (Ἰναχίς) as daughter of Inachus.

 Io's father was called Peiren in the Catalogue of Women, and by Acusilaus, possibly a son of the elder Argus, also known as Peiras, Peiranthus or Peirasus.
 Io may therefore be identical to Callithyia, daughter of Peiranthus, as is suggested by Hesychius of Alexandria.

+The 2nd century AD geographer Pausanias mentions another, later Io, descendant of Phoroneus, daughter of Iasus, who himself was the son of Argus and Ismene, the daughter of Asopus, or of Triopas and Sosis; Io's mother in the latter case was Leucane.